 For those of you unfamiliar with Mr. Kenney, he is long time political operative who served as the Republican Party of Virginia’s communication director in 2007 when “Enron Ed” Gillespie was the Party’s chair, and later became one of their executive directors after leaving the Fluvanna Board of Supervisors when the late Pat Mullins of Louisa ran the State Party.

 He is also the co-founder of the Jeffersoniad Blog Alliance and Red Storm PAC, conducting social media campaigns within Virginia, and presumably in his spare time, runs another blog, devoted to the role of religion and politics in public life.
-Nor is any coincidence that these two races have sunk to levels of nastiness previously unknown in these parts, where an army of local trolls … I mean supporters, including members of Tom Garrett’s and Dave Brat’s staff who have taken to smearing anyone who questions their clandestine agenda
+Nor is any coincidence that these two races have sunk to levels of nastiness previously unknown in these parts, where an army of local trolls … I mean supporters, including members of Tom Garrett’s and Dave Brat’s staff who have taken to smearing anyone who questions their clandestine agenda.

 Should these two succeed in being elected to the Fluvanna School Board, we can only hope that their predictable misdeeds will lead to a grassroots effort similar to what we saw in 2012 in the State of Wisconsin when the people of that state attempted to recall Governor Imperial Walker … I mean Scott Walker.
 And that the people of Louisa County will remain on guard against something like this happening to their top rated school system.

-Which brings us to Duane Adams who is running for the Mineral District Supervisor, who makes no secret of the unparalleled fact that he is being backed by many of the Republican Party's most extreme members; "Enron Ed" Gillespie, Senator Bryce “AFP” Reeves, "Uncle Tom" Garrett, and Dave Brat, and in all likelihood several unnamed and unaccountable outside dark money groups that we will only learn out about well after the election is over.
+Which brings us to Duane Adams who is running for the Mineral District Supervisor, who makes no secret of the fact that he is being backed by many of the Republican Party's most extreme members; "Enron Ed" Gillespie, Senator Bryce “AFP” Reeves, "Uncle Tom" Garrett, and Dave Brat, and in all likelihood multiple unnamed and unaccountable outside dark money groups that we will only learn out about well after the election is over.

-And it's a level of hands off support which allows Adams to claim with a straight face that "those aren't my words," and "I'm not responsible for what others choose to say," allowing their lies to circulate unchallenged.
+Support which allows Adams to claim with a straight face that "those aren't my words," and "I'm not responsible for what others choose to say," allowing their lies to circulate unchallenged.

-Perhaps expecting their readers to forget that their “interpretation” of the available facts isn’t tainted by their own Chamber of Commerce sensibilities and that they are failing in their duty to report about the real issues driving local elections.
+Perhaps expecting their readers to forget that their “interpretation” of the available facts isn’t tainted by their editors Chamber of Commerce sensibilities and that they are failing in their duty to report about the real issues driving local elections.

-While it’s probably true that many of the CV’s readers would prefer their news in easily digestible chunks of false equivalencies, and prefer to look at the world in ways that won’t challenge their own cultural assumptions, or increase their knowledge of the facts.
+While it’s probably true that many of the CV’s readers would prefer their news in easily digestible chunks of false equivalencies, and look at the world in ways that won’t challenge their own cultural assumptions, or increase their knowledge of the facts.